cryinkfly/Autodesk-Revit-for-Linux/README.md

     WINEPREFIX=$HOME/.wineprefixes/revit sh winetricks -q corefonts msxml4 msxml6 vcrun2019  dotnet48 fontsmooth=rgb win10

 3.)
+Copy all DLLs* from [here](https://github.com/cryinkfly/Autodesk-Revit-for-Linux/tree/main/files/extras/Windows-DLLs) to /drive_c/windows/system/ and /drive_c/windows/system/32 !

+4.)
 Download the RevitWebInstall.exe and run this command:

     WINEPREFIX=$HOME/.wineprefixes/revit wine RevitWebInstall.exe

-4.)
+5.)
 The installation is currently crashing with error 1603 or 131372 at around 16%.

+*Notice: Diese DLL-files can you find in the extracted RevitWebInstall.exe!

 ---